-SPIRIT/SOUL: Energetically, our bodies begin to shut down, depending on the disease process.
+SPIRIT/SOUL: Energetically, our bodies begin to work less hard, depending on the disease process.
 Near Death Experiences (NDE’s) have given us a window into what to expect on the “other side” and palliative care specialists have been able to map the similarities between how people die.
 Again, depending on your person’s beliefs and personality, they may engage in some ‘other-worldly’ types of experiences.
 Now is the time to call in the religious leader for your family or you may wish to say a prayer or meditation to help the soul prepare to leave this life.
 Speaking in a calm reassuring way is helpful.
 NOTE about religion/spirituality: If your community of family and friends doesn’t include a religious leader, consider this – perhaps our consciousness/soul/life-force energy is returning to where it was waiting before we were born into our body; before we joined our families in the physical form.

 SITTING VIGIL (literally staying around the dying person’s bed)

 Every time you leave your person’s bedside, even for a few minutes, say goodbye.
 There is an increasing amount of research being done on consciousness and dying.
 This research suggests a person decides the timing of when they leave their body, and they may wish to do so alone or with very few people near them.
 If perhaps you step away and your person dies, try not to blame yourself for not being there, as this is a personal and intimate act that your loved one may want to do in their own way (alone).